 The stoma has no nerve endings, so your child should not feel pain when passing stool or urine or when you touch the stoma.
 It is a similar feeling to pressing your tongue against your cheek.
-Once healed, your child can crawl on their tummy unless nurses and doctors advise you not to.
+Once healed, your child can crawl on his or her tummy unless nurses and doctors advise against it.
 Right after surgery, however, your child's abdomen may be tender, but this should lessen each day as it heals.